mne-tools/mne-bids/paper/paper.md

-MNE-BIDS is used as a dependency in several other software packages such as the [MNE-study-template](https://github.com/mne-tools/mne-study-template), an automated analysis pipeline based on [@Mainak2018], and [Biscuit](https://github.com/Macquarie-MEG-Research/Biscuit), a graphical user interface to format BIDS data.
+MNE-BIDS is used as a dependency in several other software packages such as the [MNE-study-template](https://github.com/mne-tools/mne-study-template), an automated pipeline for group analysis with MNE [@Mainak2018], and [Biscuit](https://github.com/Macquarie-MEG-Research/Biscuit), a graphical user interface to format BIDS data.
 Lastly, several large institutions have adopted MNE-BIDS for their